-Figure 31.
-Time-of-Flight versus track momentum for charged particles tracked through D2 in the FFS.
+Fig. 31.
+TOF versus track momentum for charged particles tracked through D2 in the FFS.
 The TOF was measured by H1.
 Data for positive and negative charge are from runs with different magnet polarities added together to make one spectrum.

-Figure 32.
-C1 preliminary normalized PMT response vs mass squared.
+Fig. 32.
+C1 preliminary normalized PMT response vs. mass squared.